kyunwang/performance-matters-server-side/README.md

 Get the core functionality together for now:
 - List all buildings
+- Get details from building
 - Filter on specific buildings

+**Extra:**
 - Get buildings between a specific time of from a specific time
-- Get details from building
+- Search on name

 BTW: the data is not super accurate as the data comes from wikidata where everybody can add data as they want to.
 And The build and demolish years, I hard coded in it.